kartben/iotc-device-bridge-standalone-multidps/README.md

 To use the device bridge solution, you will need the following:
 - an Azure account.
 You can create a free Azure account from [here](https://aka.ms/aft-iot)
-- an Azure IoT Central application to connect the devices.
+- an Azure IoT Central application to connect the devices to.
 Create a free app by following [these instructions](https://docs.microsoft.com/en-us/azure/iot-central/quick-deploy-iot-central)
+  - Note: you can also go for an Azure IoT DPS + Azure IoT Hub setup

 [![Deploy to Azure](https://azuredeploy.net/deploybutton.png)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fkartben%2Fiotc-device-bridge-standalone-multidps%2Fmaster%2Fazuredeploy.json)

-XXX TODO

 # Contributing